Raulioui/Crowdfunding-Backend/README.md

 ### Disclaimer
 - For include proyects at the grants and to be accepted as a crowdfunding, the have to be accepted at the queque, for the moment is not centralized, but it will be at the future

+Examples of the proyects are taken from: https://www.gitcoin.co/

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**